jmd-476/Final/index.md

   <h1>Details about the Data</h1>
   <h3>Store Locations</h3>
   <p>Store locations were manually compiled by me on 04/17/2026.
-I used google maps and would search small areas of the state for each store until I got through the entire state (I went over it multiple times to ensure I got all of the stores and to ensure I am not selecting duplicate e.g. the wawa store and gas station may show up as two points for Wawa, so I’d only select one).
-I then went to each store chain’s website and cross compared my lists with the location maps provided on their websites.
+I used google maps and would search small areas of the state for each store until I got through the entire state (I went over it multiple times to ensure I got all of the stores and to ensure I am not selecting duplicate e.g. the wawa store and gas station may show up as two points for Wawa, so I'd only select one).
+I then went to each store chain's website and cross compared my lists with the location maps provided on their websites.
 Some stores listed on their websites were either not showing up on google maps or would be labelled as permanently closed, and I defaulted with the google maps status as I assumed that would be more up to date.

   I exported these lists from Google Maps using Google Takeout.
 The exported table doesn't give you coordinates, but it does give you urls to the Google Maps location which, when searched up and given a few seconds to load, will update to include the coordinates.
 I copied these new links into the sheet and wrote a function to extract the coordinates from them.
 Then, I used ArcGIS to create shapefiles for each chain's locations.</p>